tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 Path.join(ShadeScale.thumbor_host(), path)
 ```

-The result would look something like this:
+The resulting URL would look something like this:

 ```
 https://shade-scale.fly.storage.tigris.dev